citusdata/citus/src/backend/distributed/README.md

 **The citus.max_shared_pool_size setting can be used to limit the pool sizes globally**.
 It’s important to reiterate that the adaptive executor operates in the context of a single process.
 Each coordinating process has its own pools of connections to other nodes.
 This would lead to issues if e.g. the client makes 200 connections which each make 4 connections per node (800 total) concurrently while max_connections is 500.
 Therefore, there is a global limit on the number of connections configured by max_shared_pool_size.
 The citus.max_shared_pool_size is implemented in the connection management layer rather than the executor.
 Refer to the connection management section for details.

-**The comment on top of adaptive_executor.c has a detailed description of the underlying data structures.** While these data structures are complex and this might look like an area technical debt, the current data structures and algorithm have proven to be a relatively elegant and robust way to meet all the different requirements.
+**The comment on top of [adaptive_executor.c](executor/adaptive_executor.c) has a detailed description of the underlying data structures.** While these data structures are complex and this might look like an area technical debt, the current data structures and algorithm have proven to be a relatively elegant and robust way to meet all the different requirements.
 It is worth noting that a significant part of the complexity comes from dealing with replication, and shard replication is mostly a deprecated feature, but keep in mind that reference tables are also replicated tables and most of the same logic applies.

-citus/src/backend/distributed/executor/adaptive_executor.c at main · citusdata/citus (github.com)

 ## Local execution

 When the adaptive executor completes all of its remote tasks, the final step is to perform local execution.
 We formally see this as part of the adaptive executor, though the code is largely separate (in local_executor.c).

-Local execution is essentially using the client backend that user established.
+Local execution is essentially just executing the shard queries on local shards directly by invoking the planner & executor.
 In other words, there is no additional backends or connections are established for local execution.

-This sometimes causes interesting side-effects.
-For example, CREATE INDEX CONCURRENTLY requires all active transactions to be committed to proceed.
-Now, the command on the shards needs to wait the command on the shell table to be finished.
-However, all happening over the same backend.
-To avoid these edge cases, Citus sometimes injects some additional (sub)transactions withing the local execution code-paths.

-In some cases, say a query on a Citus local table on the coordinator, the execution only does a local execution.
-In some cases, say a query on a distributed table from a worker node, then some shards are queried over remote execution and some over local execution.

-When the execution switches to local execution, there is no further parallelization that can be done for the local tasks.
-All commands executed over the same backend.
+Some queries strictly require local execution.
+In particular, queries that depend on objects (types, tables) created by the current transaction, or joins between regular tables and Citus local or reference tables.

+In case of a multi-shard query, a downside of local execution is that there is no parallelism across shards.
+Therefore, the executor tries to avoid local execution for simple multi-shard queries outside of a transaction block.
+Instead, it will open multiple connections to localhost to run queries in parallel.
+In a multi-statement transaction, the executor always prefers local execution even for multi-shard queries, since the tranasaction might also perform operations that require local execution.

+Some queries cannot local execution.
+For instance, we cannot use CREATE INDEX CONCURRENTLY as part of a bigger transaction, and we have not implemented a local version of EXPLAIN ANALYZE.
+We also cannot perform replication commands like creating a subscription via local execution.
+For the most part, these commands are typically executed outside of a transaction block or as internal commands, so it does not significantly affect the user experience.

-The reason Citus does the local execution after remote execution is that if there are any problems with the remote execution, Citus can still switch back (e.g., failover) to local execution.
+The executor always does the local execution after remote execution.
+That way, if there are any problems with the remote execution, Citus can still switch back (e.g., failover) to local execution.

-All transactions that access to local placements switch to local execution automatically.
-This is required otherwise a command in the same transaction that accesses a local object – say a local postgres table – would cause transaction visibility/deadlock problems.

 ## Subplans